spajus/hubot-pubsub/README.md

 ![hubot-pubsub demo](https://dl.dropboxusercontent.com/u/176100/opensource/hubot-pubsub.gif)

+## Book: Automation and Monitoring with Hubot

+[Automation and Monitoring with Hubot](https://leanpub.com/automation-and-monitoring-with-hubot) will show you how to build advanced monitoring systems with Hubot PubSub.

 ## Possibilities

 `hubot-pubsub` allows you to build a simple, yet powerful monitoring / notification system using your corporate chat